merenlab/merenlab.org/_posts/anvio/2016-06-18-installing-third-party-software.md

 **Citation**: [https://www.sqlite.org/](https://www.sqlite.org/)

 Go to your terminal, type `sqlite3 --version`, if you get an error, you need to install it.
 Extensive installation instructions are [here](http://www.tutorialspoint.com/sqlite/sqlite_installation.htm).
 Or you can install it by typing `sudo port install sqlite3` if you are using the port system on a Mac OSX computer.

+{:.notice}
+Note: Althouhg this is completely optional, you may also want to consider installing [DB Browser for SQLite](http://sqlitebrowser.org/).
+It is a lightweight, open-source database browser a nice graphical interface that is very easy-to-install.
+You probably will never need it or use it, but it may be handy at some point.

 ## GNU Scientific Library